stxmjh/pdbIIfasta/README.md

 Introduction
 =============
-pdbIIfasta.py is a simple, easy to use conversion tool for extracting the EXACT sequence of PDB (.pdb) file as a FASTA (.fasta) file for general bioinformatics use.
+pdbIIfasta.py is a simple, easy to use conversion tool for extracting the EXACT sequence of a Protein Data Bank or PDB (.pdb) file as a FASTA (.fasta) file for general bioinformatics use.

 Why pdbIIfasta?
 ===============